Dyrati/obababot/README.md

 which prints out all of the attributes and values of the first item in `[table]`.

 ### Multi-Page Responses
 Some functions return a multi-page response.
-By using the `$page` command, you can view other
+By clicking on the emotes, you can view other
 pages of that response.
-You can edit the command repeatedly to view other pages, and obaba
-will edit her own message to reflect the change.
-The arguments to `$page` depend on the
+Obaba will edit her own message to reflect the change.
+The message
-multi-page message that was last sent to you.
+will no longer be editable after a bot reset (which may happen at any time).

 ## Running the bot on your system
  - If you need to update the database, run `gatherdata.py` with the GS2 ROM as an argument